2008 Texas Longhorns football team

-The 2008 Texas Longhorn football team (variously "Texas" or the "Horns") represented the University of Texas at Austin in the 2008 NCAA Division I FBS football season.
-The team was coached by Mack Brown, who has a contract lasting through the 2016 season.
+The 2008 Texas Longhorns football team (variously "Texas" or the "Horns") represented the University of Texas at Austin in the 2008 NCAA Division I FBS football season.
+The team was coached by Mack Brown, who had a contract lasting through the 2016 season but resigned on December 14, 2013.
 The Longhorns play their home games in Darrell K Royal–Texas Memorial Stadium (DKR), which during 2006–2008 was undergoing renovations to improve older sections as well as to add extra seating capacity.

 The team entered the season ranked 10th in the USA Today Coaches' Poll.
 They won their first four games to rise to number 5 in the national rankings.
 Texas began Big 12 Conference play on October 4, 2008 with a trip to Boulder, Colorado and a win over the Colorado Buffaloes.
-On October 11, 2008 they upseted the number-one ranked Oklahoma Sooners at the Cotton Bowl, in Dallas, Texas, in the 103rd Red River Shootout and Texas moved into the number-one spot in the polls the next day.
+On October 11, 2008 they upset the number-one ranked Oklahoma Sooners at the Cotton Bowl, in Dallas, Texas, in the 103rd Red River Shootout and Texas moved into the number-one spot in the polls the next day.
 One week later, defending the number-one ranking in a home game for the first time since 1977, the Horns beat the number-eleven ranked Missouri Tigers.
 The following day, Texas was ranked #1 in the first Bowl Championship Series (BCS) rankings released during the 2008 season.
 The next week, the Horns beat previously undefeated Oklahoma State, who were ranked #6 in the BCS at the time.

 Texas lost a close road game against Texas Tech, who were undefeated at 8–0 and ranked #5 in the Coaches' Poll.
 As a result, the Horns fell to #7 in the Coach's poll while the Red Raiders rose to #3.
 Texas fell to #4 in the BCS Standings, keeping alive the possibility they could still play for the national championship if other top teams stumble.
 Next, the Longhorns won a home game against Baylor and a road-game against Kansas, who were previously ranked but had fallen out of the polls since losing to Texas Tech.
 Oklahoma defeated Texas Tech, which returned Texas to a #2 ranking in the BCS and created a three-way tie (Texas, Texas Tech, Oklahoma) in the Big 12 South.

 The final regular-season opponent for Texas was in-state rival Texas A&M, part of the Lone Star Showdown.
-The Longhorns won 49–9, the largest margin of victory in the rivalry for 110 years.
+The Longhorns won 49–9, the largest margin of victory in the rivalry in 110 years.
 Despite this victory, Oklahoma moved past Texas in the BCS rankings.
 The three-way tie was resolved by the fifth tie-breaker so Oklahoma advanced to the Big 12 Championship instead of Texas.
 This was controversial since Texas had beaten both Oklahoma and Missouri (the Big 12 North champion) during the regular season.
 Texas finished out the season with a 24-21 win over Ohio State in the 2009 Fiesta Bowl.